Compliance at ZEISS

 - If additional information is required or questions arise, we will contact you.
 This will be done directly if you provide your contact details, or via the secure mailbox of the ZEISS Integrity Line for which you can make a note of the access data and log in regularly in the case of anonymous reports.

-- After approval by the whistleblower, the report is forwarded to the relevant department (e.g. Human Resources, Data Protection, Security, Legal, Purchasing, Human Rights Officer, etc.).
-There, the facts of the case are further investigated and measures are initiated.
+- The report is forwarded confidentially to the relevant department (e.g. Human Resources, Data Protection, Security, Legal, Purchasing, Human Rights Officer, etc.), taking into account the legal requirements.
+There, the facts will be further investigated and, if necessary, measures will be initiated.

 - Depending on the complexity and clarity of the matter, the investigation of the information may take some time.
 We will inform you of the results of the investigation or at least the current status no later than three months after receipt of the report.